 Access to a wide range of options products- The SGX offers a wide range of options, including equity, index, and currency options.
 It allows investors to find the right product to suit their needs and objectives.

-Low transaction cost- Transaction costs on the SGX are some of the lowest in the world, making it an attractive destination for options traders seeking to minimise costs.
+Low transaction cost- Transaction costs on the SGX are some of the lowest in the world, making it an attractive destination for options traders seeking to minimize costs.

-A well-regulated market- The SGX is a well-regulated market with solid investor protection measures in place, and brokers are required to be licensed by the Monetary Authority of Singapore (MAS) in order to operate.
+A well-regulated market- The SGX is a well-regulated market with solid investor protection measures in place, and brokers must be licensed by the Monetary Authority of Singapore (MAS) to operate.
 This strict regulation provides peace of mind for investors who want to trade in a safe and secure environment.

 Options trading is not without risk.
 Some of the risks associated with options trading include:

 Volatility risk- The underlying assets of options contracts can be volatile, which means that the prices of these assets can fluctuate rapidly and unpredictably.
 This type of risk can be magnified in the case of leveraged products such as margin-traded products.

 Counterparty risk- When you trade an option, you enter into a contract with another party (the counterparty).
-The counterparty may default on their obligations under the contract, which could lead to losses for you.
+The counterparty may default on their obligations under the agreement, which could lead to losses for you.

 Expiration risk- Options contracts have a limited lifespan and will expire at some point.
 If the underlying asset’s price is not at or above the option’s strike price at expiration, then the option will expire worthlessly, and you will lose your investment.

 Market risk- The markets for options and other financial instruments can be complex and volatile.
 Changes in market conditions can impact the value of your option’s position and lead to losses.

 If you are interested in trading options in Singapore, there are a few things that you need to know.
 Here is a step-by-step guide on how to trade options on the SGX:

 Open a brokerage account- To trade options on the SGX, you will need to open a brokerage account with your chosen broker that offers access to the SGX.